Rational function approximation with normalized positive denominators: Introduction

-The point is that if all the coefficients have a common denominator, $q_{M}(x)$, independent of $k$, then we can possibly reduce the maximum degree of all the numerators, $\deg(p_{k,N}) \le N$ for all $k$.
-We can then clear the denominator and solve more sparsely
+Suppose all the coefficients have a common denominator $q_{M}(x)$, independent of $k$.
+We can thus use a smaller maximum degree $N$ than a pure polynomial representation requires.
+Clearing the denominator allows us to solve more sparsely

-We discuss applications like this and more in our examples section.
+Particularly, the factor of 2 improvement suggests that the operator bandwidth is reduced by half.
+We discuss applications like this and more in our examples section. }

-Of course, rational functions are good for many things other things, such as accurate estimations to nonsmooth and non-Lipschitz functions \cite{rational_approximation_deep_learning} and better approximations than ordinary polynomials \cite{barycentric_poleless}.
-However, an important difficulty can arise if the $q_{M}(x)$ has roots or near roots in the relevant part of the domain.
-As such, they have seldom been applied to noisy data, perhaps because they are fragile and have little control over the pole locations \cite{barycentric_poleless, rational_fragile, berrut_poleless_barycentric}.
+{ However, a prevalent problem in rational approximations is the production of spurious poles \cite{berrut_poleless_barycentric, barycentric_poleless, rational_fragile}.
+This occurs when $q_{M}(x)$ has roots in or near the relevant part of the domain.}

-To that end, we propose the \textit{Bernstein Denominator Algorithm}, where we force $q(x) > 0$ in the approximation interval by using Bernstein polynomials with normalized and positive coefficients.
+To that end, we propose a new \textit{Bernstein Denominator Algorithm}, where we force $q(x) > 0$ in the approximation interval by using Bernstein polynomials with normalized and positive coefficients.
 This provides a robust method to produce rational approximations without poles in the approximation domain.
 This method works well on noisy data, consistently producing approximations without poles while other rational approximations do.
-Moreover, it provides a more flexible method than penalized splines on functions of multiple variables while reducing Runge's phenomenon.